 SISU Ski Fest Community Grants

-Red Devil Soccer - $1,000 to be used for maintenance of the soccer field for the youth soccer club.
+Red Devil Soccer - $1,000 for maintenance of the soccer field for the youth soccer club.

 Hurley Nordic Ski Club - $750 to further expand their Nordic Ski Program to the 9th grade.
 Hurley National Honor Society students volunteer at our bag drop every year.
 What a super bunch they are!